ionut-d/TCGA-data-mining-Wnt-CRC/README.md

-# TCGA data mining for extablishing the relationship between sub-branches of Wnt signalling in colorectal cancer (CRC)
+# TCGA data mining for establishing the relationship between sub-branches of Wnt signalling in colorectal cancer (CRC)

 Project completed during my BSc in Biochemistry at the University of Southampton, 2018-2019.